 Meals included: Breakfast, Speciality Dinner

-Driving distance and time (approximate) for this driving leg is: 398 kms / 247 miles : 5.1 hours
+Driving distance and time (approximate) for this driving leg is: 285 kms / 177 miles : 3.3 hours

 Heading north from Dunedin your first stop should be Moeraki to explore the famous and unique Moeraki Boulders strewn on the beach.
 The town of Oamaru is most famous for its buildings constructed with the unique locally quarried white stone.
 Explore the old quarter or if you don't mind a late arrival into Christchurch then stay longer to see the blue penguins come ashore at dusk.
 The port town of Timaru is next and then the vast Canterbury Plains.
 Crossing New Zealand's longest bridge at Rakaia you can view some great examples of the South Island's famous braided rivers.
-Arriving into Christchurch City puts you close to the airport and the International Antarctic Centre, a visit is highly recommended.
-Here you can get as close to experiencing life on the frozen continent without actually visiting plus see New Zealand little blue penguins and ride in a Haaglund Tracked vehicle.
+Arriving in Christchurch City puts you close to the airport and the International Antarctic Centre, a visit is highly recommended.
+Here you can get as close to experiencing life on the frozen continent without actually visiting plus see New Zealand's little blue penguins and ride in a Haaglund Tracked vehicle.

-In the Heathcote Valley, just fifteen minutes from the heart of Christchurch City, ride the Christchurch Gondola for nearly a kilometer to the collapsed rim of an extinct volcano, which exploded six million years ago.
-Take in the spectacular panoramic views of the central city, Lyttelton Harbour, Banks Peninsula, Canterbury Plains, and the distant peaks of the Southern Alps.
+In the Heathcote Valley, just a 20-minute drive from the heart of Christchurch City, ride the Christchurch Gondola for nearly a kilometer to the collapsed rim of an extinct volcano, which exploded six million years ago.
+Take in the spectacular panoramic views of the central city, Lyttleton Harbour, Banks Peninsula, Canterbury Plains, and the distant peaks of the Southern Alps.
 Wander the summit complex, enjoy a coffee or lunch in the cafe, and choose one of many nature walks to explore or visit the Christchurch Discovery Rice, a dramatic reconstruction of the history of the Port Hills and Christchurch.

 Meals included: Breakfast